 - The uranium-bearing solution is chemically treated to turn the uranium into a solid form.
 This uranium-containing solid is isolated and transported elsewhere for further processing.

-As a result, the main impact of ISL is on the characteristics of the porous rock at the depth where the uranium is recovered, the so-called “uranium capture zone.”
+The main impact of ISL is on the characteristics of the porous rock at the depth where the uranium is recovered, the so-called uranium capture zone.
 To monitor and address this impact, the licensee is required to take these steps:

 - Before ISL begins:

-- Collect enough environmental data on local air, soil, and groundwater to establish a baseline for comparison to later data.
+- Collect one year of baseline environmental data on local air, soil, and groundwater to establish a baseline for comparison to later data.

 - Drill a set of precisely spaced monitoring wells just outside the uranium capture zone in all directions—around, above, and below.